SAP-samples/kyma-runtime-extension-samples/database-azure-mssql/README.md

 # Overview

 This sample provisions a mssql database within Microsoft Azure using the Open Service Broker.
 This process generates a randomly named database, user and password.
 Once the provisioning if completed the database is configured with a sample table `Orders` populated with two rows of sample data.
-The generation of the table and data is handled within a lambda function `init-db` which is defined in `k8/deployment.yaml`.
+The generation of the table and data is handled within a lambda function `seed-db` which is defined in `k8/deployment.yaml`.

 This sample demonstrates: